linroger/FinanceCompendium/II. Economics/International/International Economics/VIII - Applications and Policy/21 - The Euro.md

 # 1 Exchange Rates in the Long Run: Deviations from Purchasing Power Parity

-According to the most recent data from the World Bank, in 2012 gross national income per capita in the United States was  \$50,120, but by converting incomes using the exchange rate, it was found that gross national income per capita in China was only\$ 5,740, about 11.5\% of the U.S. level.
+According to the most recent data from the World Bank, in 2012 gross national income per capita in the United States was $50,120, but by converting incomes using the exchange rate, it was found that gross national income per capita in China was only $5,740, about 11.5\% of the U.S. level.
 Were the Chinese really that poor in terms of material living standards?
 No.

-When the calculations were repeated by comparing dollar incomes with the dollar prices of baskets of consumer goods, Chinese gross national income per capita was found to be about 9,210 in terms of U.S. consumer goods, so that nation's living standards were now seen to be almost twice as high, at 18.4\% of the U.S. level.
+When the calculations were repeated by comparing dollar incomes with the dollar prices of baskets of consumer goods, Chinese gross national income per capita was found to be about $9,210 in terms of U.S. consumer goods, so that nation's living standards were now seen to be almost twice as high, at 18.4\% of the U.S. level.
 The reason: in dollar terms, most goods cost a lot less in China than in the United States.
 The dollar price level in China was lower than in the United States.
 The implication: purchasing power parity (PPP) does not hold, and the real exchange rate is a long way from 1.

 These adjustments have many implications: for example, they affect calculations of living standards, poverty, allocations of aid, and projections of growth, consumption, demographics, pollution, and so on.
 So we need to understand these deviations from PPP for many reasons, including the need to refine our theory of exchange rates.
 When we learned about long-run exchange rates, we showed that we could predict the expected future exchange rate using the monetary approach to exchange rates, if purchasing power parity holds, that is, if baskets of goods sell for the same price in all locations.
 This theory provided a workable model of real exchange rates, but it was far from perfect.
 In this section, we address a major deficiency in PPP theory: its assumption that all goods are costlessly tradable.